-All applicants should provide at least one letter of endorsement from their service director or supervisor who has knowledge of their clinical skills.
+All applicants should provide one letter of endorsement from their service director or supervisor who has knowledge of their clinical skills.
 The initial date of licensure should be included in the letter of endorsement.
-That date should be November 1, 2016 or earlier to be considered for the program.
+That date should be November 1, 2017 or earlier to be considered for the program.

-Class DatesSixteen lecture and skills days will be held on Fridays (TBA) beginning in November 2018 with the State exam in March 2019 which includes all didactic, skills and a three day review for the licensure exam.
+Bob Page lectures kick off the class on November 19 and 20, 2019.
+Ventilator transport dates TBA.
+Twelve additional lecture and skills days will be held on Fridays (TBA) beginning on January 10, 2020 with the State exam in March 2020 which includes all didactic, skills and a three-day review for the licensure exam.
 (All class times will be 0900-1800 hours).
 In addition to the classroom sessions, there will be approximately 60 hours of required hospital critical care rotations.
-The course fee is $900.00 per student which includes uniform shirt and textbooks (Critical Care Transport by AAOS and NRP Program) and course supplies.
-State licensure and testing fees are not included.
+The course fee is $900.00 per student which includes uniform shirt and course supplies.
+Reference copies of textbooks, Critical Care Transport by AAOS and NRP Program, will be provided State licensure and testing fees are not included.